TerriaJS/terriajs/doc/contributing/migration-guide.md

 The best way to upgrade your catalog files to TerriaJS version 8 is to run the files through our [catalog converter](https://catalog-converter.terria.io/).

 [Checkout the source code](https://github.com/TerriaJS/catalog-converter) if you want the converter as a command line tool with extra options (such as more control over ids), or if you want to contribute to it.
-(And the source for the catalog converter UI can be found at [https://github.com/TerriaJS/catalog-converter-ui](https://github.com/TerriaJS/catalog-converter-ui)).
+(The source for the catalog converter UI can be found at [https://github.com/TerriaJS/catalog-converter-ui](https://github.com/TerriaJS/catalog-converter-ui)).

 ### Upgrading TerriaMap code by git merge

-If you set up your map in the standard way using a fork of [TerriaMap](https://github.com/TerriaJS/TerriaMap) you will be able to upgrade from TerriaJS version 7 to version 8 by merging in the `next` branch of TerriaMap.
+If you have set up your map in the standard way using a fork of [TerriaMap](https://github.com/TerriaJS/TerriaMap) you will be able to upgrade from TerriaJS version 7 to version 8 by merging in the `next` branch of TerriaMap.
 To do this, run the following `git` commands:

 1. Add TerriaMap as a remote:
 ```sh